kurtosis-tech/kurtosis/core/docs/lib-documentation.md

 * `uuid`: A unique ID as a string identifying the generated files artifact, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

+### pauseService(ServiceID serviceId)
+Stops all running processes in the specified service, but does not shut down the service.
+Processes can be restarted with `unpauseService`.

+**Args**

+* `serviceId`: The ID of the service to pause.

+### unpauseService(ServiceID serviceId)
+Resumes all paused processes in the specified service.
+Specified service must have been previously paused.

+**Args**

+* `serviceId`: The ID of the service to unpause.

 PartitionConnection
 -------------------
 This interface represents the network state between two partitions (e.g. whether network traffic is blocked, being partially dropped, etc.).